cchrispy/gameOfLife_1/README.md

 # Conway's Game Of Life
+Javascript simulation of Conway's Game Of Life

 ## Setup
 Clone down repository